Combining CMB datasets with consistent foreground modelling

 Overall, the three datasets show very good agreement on the \lcdm\ parameters.
-A slight deviation is observed for $\Omega_{\rm b} h^2$ between \ACT\ and the other datasets, although the difference remains only at the 1.8$\sigma$ level.
-We also note the slightly lower value of the scalar index $n_{\rm s}$ for \SPT\ though it is also below $1.5\sigma$.
+We observe a slight deviation for $\Omega_{\rm b} h^2$ between \ACT\ and the other datasets, although the difference remains only at the 1.8$\sigma$ level.
+We also note a slightly lower value of the scalar index $n_{\rm s}$ for \SPT, although it is also below $1.5\sigma$.
 Due to the absence of low-multipole data in \ACT\ and \SPT, the degeneracy between $\tau$ and $A_{\rm s}$ remains unresolved, resulting in large uncertainties for these two parameters.
 Nevertheless, the overall level of consistency is sufficient to justify combining the datasets.